Dracksnoop/vault/replit.md

   - Full multi-tenancy implemented with strict per-user data segregation enforced in backend
   - Every client user gets independent experience with only their own data visible
   - Critical security fix: no user can access or see data from other users anymore

+- **July 20, 2025**: Fixed inventory section UI issues and React runtime errors
+  - Resolved "Cannot access 'categories' before initialization" React error on login
+  - Added comprehensive null checks for all array operations (categories, items, units)
+  - Fixed category creation with proper toast notifications and success/error handling
+  - Enhanced cache invalidation with multiple refresh strategies for immediate UI updates
+  - Added loading states and proper disabled states for all action buttons
+  - Improved empty state handling with user-friendly messages and icons
+  - Fixed auto-selection of first category when categories are loaded
+  - Corrected all status inconsistencies throughout application (Available vs In Stock)
+  - Enhanced UI feedback with proper loading indicators and button states
+  - All inventory CRUD operations now work with immediate UI refresh and toast notifications